Table of Contents

 Below is a sample men’s clothing list.
 (All items link to Amazon.com for your convenience).

 Up your style when visiting Spain.
 Start with a pair of comfortable shoes to wear in the day and leather wingtip shoes in the evening.
-Pants are worn in every season even when it is hot outside so pack a few pairs such as skinny fit jeans and/or tapered trousers.
+Pants are worn in every season even when it is hot outside, so pack a few pairs such as skinny fit jeans and/or tapered trousers.
 A nifty leather money belt protects you from pickpocketers by being able to store your cash inside the belt.
-On top, choose short sleeve dress shirts and polos for warmer months and oxford long sleeves and cardigans for the cooler months.
-Bring clothes that are well fitted and in muted colors without graphics.
-Outside wear a light hooded jacket with sunglasses.
-If it is cold pack beanie hat and scarf.
+On top, choose short-sleeved dress shirts and polos for warmer months and oxford long sleeves and cardigans for the cooler months.
+Bring clothes that are well-fitted and in muted colors without graphics.
+Outside, wear a light hooded jacket with sunglasses.
+If it is cold, pack beanie, hat, and scarf.
 Bring an RFID minimalist wallet for your credit cards and pack it in a rucksack for day exploring.

 Packing for the Seasons in Spain